topherCantrell/sim-scrambleSquares/README.md

 ![](art/IMG-1827.jpg)

-Here is the first solution my code found:
+Below is the first solution my code found.
+It found four total solutions, but they are all rotations of the board.

 ![](art/solution.jpg)